 Computer Science is arguably an Art as well as a Science and is for everyone.
-It is a discipline that promotes thinking creatively, critically, logically; developing reasoning and problem-solving skills.
-In addition to the initial quote, Steve Jobs also said that "Everybody should learn to program a computer, because it teaches you how to think".
+It is a discipline that promotes thinking creatively, critically, logically, developing reasoning and problem-solving skills.
+Steve Jobs said that "Everybody should learn to program a computer, because it teaches you how to think".
 Computational thinking is applicable to many subject areas and is traditionally associated with Maths and Physics but there are clear links with many if not all subjects.
 Music and Language learning is supported when students can identify patterns, and skills in abstraction and decomposition can help students to construct an argument and structure essays.
-Creative thinking skills link Computer Science to Design Technology and Art leading to animation, gaming, engineering and architecture.
+Creative thinking skills link Computer Science to Design Technology and Art leading to animation, gaming, engineering, and architecture.
 The possibilities are endless with a Computer Science qualification.